Buying any pet online is a cause for concern as it is often impossible to know the animal’s history.

 The source of the animals sold at these markets cannot be guaranteed and it may be difficult for a purchaser to contact a seller after the markets have gone.

 Although existing laws in Britain, including the Animal Welfare Act 2006, should offer all pets, and those for sale, a certain level of protection, there is often confusion over their application and enforcement, or they lack specific details in the first place.

-The Dangerous Wild Animals Act 1976(DWAA) requires inspection and licensing for some species of animals (including some primates) considered to pose a risk of human injury.
-The DWAA is first and foremost public health and safety legislation, and covers animal welfare only secondarily.
-The schedule to the DWAA lists the species that require a licence to be kept.
+The Dangerous Wild Animals Act 1976(DWAA) requires inspection and licensing for some species of animals, including some primates, that are considered to pose a risk of human injury.
+The DWAA is first and foremost public health and safety legislation, with animal welfare only a secondary consideration.
+The Schedule to the DWAA lists the species that require a licence to be kept.
 However, many commonly-kept species are not listed.